deepcausality-rs/deep_causality/dcl_data_structures/Readme.md

 The sliding window implementation over-allocates to trade space (memory) for time complexity by delaying the rewind operation when hitting the end of the underlying data structure.
-Specifically, for a sliding window of size N, the number of elements that can be hold without any array copy is approx C-1, where C is the total capacity defined as NxM with M as a multiple.
+Specifically, a sliding window of size N can hold, without any array copy, approximately C-1, where C is the total capacity defined as NxM with M as a multiple.
-This crate has two implementations, one over vector and a second one over a const generic array with the const generic implementation being significantly faster than the vector based version.
+This crate has two implementations, one over vector and the second over a const generic array.
+The const generic implementation is significantly faster than the vector-based version.

-ArrayGrid is an abstraction over scalars, vectors, and lod dimensional matrices similar in idea to a tensor.
+ArrayGrid is an abstraction over scalars, vectors, and low dimensional matrices similar to a tensor.
-In contrast to a tensor, an ArrayGrid is limited to low dimensions (1 to 4), only allowing a scalar, vector, or matrix type, but all of them are represented as a static fixed-size const generic array.
+In contrast to a tensor, an ArrayGrid is limited to low dimensions (1 to 4), only allowing a scalar, vector, or matrix type.
+Still, all of them are represented as a static fixed-size const generic array.
-Fixed-sized arrays allow for several compiler optimizations, including a cache aligned data layout and the removal of runtime array boundary checks, because all structural parameters are known upfront, providing a significant performance boost over tensors.
+Fixed-sized arrays allow for several compiler optimizations, including a cache-aligned data layout and the removal of runtime array boundary checks because all structural parameters are known upfront, providing a significant performance boost over tensors.

 ## 🤔 Why?